-This Online Safety Policy was approved by the school governing body on: November 2023 The implementation of this Online Safety Policy will be Emma Jackson - head teacher monitored by: Senior Leadership Team (EJ, CWST, KWT) Sophie Simmons - computing lead The nominated Online safety lead is: Emma Jackson Support by Sophie Simmons Monitoring will take place at regular intervals: Termly or when needed The governing body will receive a report on the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: Termly at the FGB meeting The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new technological developments, new threats to online safety or incidents that have taken place.
-The next anticipated review date will be: September 2024 Should serious online safety incidents take place, the LA safeguarding officer following external persons/agencies may be LADO informed: I-Cart Police
+This Online Safety Policy was approved by the school governing body on: November 2023 The implementation of this Online Safety Policy will be Emma Jackson - head teacher monitored by: Senior Leadership Team (EJ, CWST, KWT) Sophie Simmons - computing lead The nominated Online safety lead is: Emma Jackson The normated Online safety lead is.
+Support by Sophie Simmons Monitoring will take place at regular intervals: Termly or when needed The governing body will receive a report on the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: Termly at the FGB meeting The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new technological developments, new threats to online safety or incidents that have taken place.
+The next anticipated review date will be: September 2024 Should serious online safety incidents take place, the following external persons/agencies may be informed: LA safeguarding officer LADO I-Cart Police